 We may also collect basic personal information about third parties (e.g. an employer or a health provider) if provided by an applicant or claimant.

 In addition to the above, we may use technology called “cookies” to collect statistical information on our website use.
+When you call us on the telephone, we may monitor and, in some cases, record the telephone conversation for staff training and record-keeping purposes.
 Further, when we communicate with you by email, we may use technology to identify you so that we will be in position to know when you have opened the email or clicked on a link in the email.

 How do we store personal information?

 We store your personal information in a number of ways including:

 • in telephone recordings;